Pandurance/Pandurance-web/README.md

 npm run build
 ```

-or
+to bundle the application.
+Then, run

 ```
-yarn build
+npm start
 ```

-to bundle your application
+to run the app in the browser.